JeffCyr/MSBuild.SolutionSdk/README.md

 ```

 You can include the same project multiple times with different metadata to build different savor of the same project with a single msbuild command.

+# Roadmap
+- Support `Platform`inference based on project platforms
+- Skip projects when `Configuration` is not defined in the project configurations.